Two Truths and a Lie: A Review of Munich – The Edge of War

 The Lie: Chamberlain Wasn’t Appeasing Hitler to Buy Time For Britain

-In the movie, appeasement is portrayed as a tactic Chamberlain uses to buy time for Britain to rearm.
+In the movie, appeasement is portrayed as a tactic Chamberlain uses to buy Britain time to rearm.
 In 1938, Britain was not ready for war with Germany, and thus appeasement was a way to delay the inevitable.
 I was not a fan of this revisionism because it ignores Chamberlain's faults and his total misjudgment of Hitler.
 Peace for our time, the famous declaration made by Chamberlain when he returned to England by plane holding up the agreement Hitler had signed, was probably the most famous last words ever uttered in history.

 Photo Credit: Reddit